tastybug/zettelkasten/catalog/gcp/gcp-runnings-applications.md

 * minimum of 1 instance
 * price based on vCPU, memory and persistent disk claim

-An application is a logical frame around a number of services (concrete applications in a supported language like Java, Go, Node, PHP, Py, Ruby), allowing those services to talk to each other.
-A service can exist in multiple versions and at the version level, the service instance is available.

-You start with a given application and add a `app.yaml` file with metadata to it, helping App Engine to understand it.

 #### Deploying App Engine Versions
 Service delivery can be done with `gcloud app deploy --version=one --quiet`.
 Once deployed, it is available under this URL scheme: `https://VERSION-dot-SERVICE-dot-PROJECT_ID.REGION_ID.r.appspot.com`.

-(Note: region_id is not same as region name. `uc` is for example the id for `us-central`).
+Note: region_id is not same as region name. `uc` is for example the id for `us-central`.